Edmund-Lui98/IRecognize/README.md

 - Speak Button
   - This button will speak out loud the prediction in place at the time the button is pressed

+Unfortunately, due to time constraints I did not get to put this information in the "About" section.

 ## Whats next?